ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 ### Licenses (IBM-provided or BYOL) and fees
 {: #vc_vcenterserveroverview-license-and-fee}

-* VMware vSphere Enterprise Plus 7.0 (NSX-T only) and 6.7
+* VMware vSphere Enterprise Plus 7.0 (NSX-T only) or 6.7 (NSX-V only)
-* VMware vCenter Server 6.7 or 6.5
+* VMware vCenter Server 7.0 or 6.7
-* VMware NSX Service Providers Edition (Base, Advanced, or Enterprise) 6.4.
+* VMware NSX Service Providers Edition (Base, Advanced, or Enterprise) 6.4
-* (For vSAN clusters) VMware vSAN Advanced or Enterprise 6.6
+* (For vSAN clusters) VMware vSAN Advanced or Enterprise 7.0 or 6.7
 * Support and Services fee (one license per node)

 ## Technical specifications for vCenter Server expansion nodes